Contemporary Art

 Turner Prize

 Named after the distinguished 19th century landscape painter JMW Turner, this annual prize - begun in 1984 - is awarded to a British visual artist under 50.
 Run by the Tate gallery, and hosted at Tate Britain it is now the most famous art prize in Britain.
 Latterly, and somewhat controversially, it has been dominated by conceptual artists.
-(See below).
+See also Turner Prize Winners (1984-2009).

 Vincent van Gogh Biennial Award for Contemporary Art in Europe